son-n-pham/Agile-Web-Development/README.md

 http://www.domain.edu.au:10000/path/to/file?parameters=true#fragment
 - http: The protocol used, which can be http, https, ftp,...
 - www.domain.edu.au: The domain name, server maps this to an IP address
 - :1000: port number.
-Server has ports from 0 - 65535, the default port is 80
+Server has ports from 0 - 65535, the default port of http is 80, and the default port of https is 443.
 - /path/to/file: The path (route) to the file to execute.
 The file can be html file or others (php, pdf, text, ...).
 - ?parameters=true: The parameters of the request, which are a set of key-value pair.
 - #fragment: This anchors to a location in a page